daxfrost/ocr-document-processor/README.md

 ## Future Enhancements

+- **Enhance with AI & ML:**
+  The goal ultimately is to take the data extracted, store it, and further process it with AI & ML to understand optimizations.
 - **Enhanced Template Management:**
   Expand functionality to save, load, and edit predefined extraction templates that recognize similar documents based on image detection with libraries like OpenCV.
 - **Refinement & Alignment:**